Building Blocks of History

 View Pre-Visit Activities for Your Students to learn more about how to prepare for your visit!

 The three components of the field trip reinforce concepts learned in each of the other sessions.
 After a large group orientation, the children are divided into three smaller groups.
 The groups move round-robin through the three activities (with a break for lunch) throughout the day.
 The house tour is critical to providing the students with context.
 Docents introduce the children to the history of Riverside.
-They also encourage the students to share ideas about what the building and other artifacts displayed in it may reveal about the people who once called Riverside home.
+They also encourage the students to share ideas about what the building and other artifacts displayed in it may reveal about people who lived here in the past.
 In the process, Riverside reinforces the concept that what is known about the past is based upon interpretations of the artifacts that have survived into the present.